We use some essential cookies to make this website work.

 The Foreign, Commonwealth & Development Office (FCDO) invited UK school students to write about big economic challenges by 29 June 2025.
 Competition now closed.

-The Competition and Market Authority (CMA)'s work aims to tackle potentially harmful online selling practices.
+Find out about the Competition and Market Authority (CMA)'s work to tackle potentially harmful online selling practices.

 Don’t include personal or financial information like your National Insurance number or credit card details.